How to Use Flawless DeepEditor Inside Avid Media Composer

 Your one-time code will be accessible through the application you chose when setting up your DeepEditor account for the first time.

-Below is an example of Google Authenticator's interface.
+Below is an example from Google Authenticator's interface.

 Project Creation